HL7/C-CDA-Examples/Header/Direct Address/Readme.md

 ### Comments
 * This demonstrates a patient with a Patient DirectTrust Address and a Provider Organization with a Covered Entity DirectTrust Address.
+* It also shows how to use the sdtc:identifiedBy extention to indicate the type of identifier being used.
 ### Custodian
 * Lisa Nelson

 ### Keywords
-* recordTarget, patient, provider organization, identifiers
+* recordTarget, patient, provider organization, identifiers, sdtc:identifiedBy